 The terms used in these general terms and conditions are defined as follows:

-(1) „Advertising order“, in the sense of the following General Terms and Conditions, refers to the agreement to publish one or more than one advertisement or presentation in any form in information or communication services, especially on the internet, for the purposes of circulation.
+(a) “Advertising Order” refers to the agreement to publish one or more advertisement(s) or presentation(s) in any form of information or communication service, especially on the Internet, for the purposes of circulation.

 3. Conclusion of a contract

 (a) The contract enters into force through confirmation in writing (which includes e-mail), subject to the provisions of individual agreements.
 Should this confirmation not be received, the Advertising Order will be deemed confirmed by the publication of the advertisement.
 Advertising Orders placed verbally, for example by telephone, are subject to these general terms and conditions too.

 (b) The Advertising Order is exclusively subject to these general terms and conditions, and the advertising rates of DTI, which constitute an integral part of the contract.
 The validity of any terms and conditions stipulated by the Advertiser or other space buyer are expressly excluded if these do not comply with these general terms and conditions.